DarrachBarneveld/Project3-CodeInstitute/README.md

 ## Acknowledgements

 Special thanks to all my fellow Code Institute students of April 2023 for their invaluable bug testing contributions.
-A special shoutout to Shane Donlon, Alan Bushell and my brother, Cuan Barneveld for thier suggestions for improvements.
+A special shoutout to Shane Donlon, Alan Bushell and my brother, Cuan Barneveld for their suggestions for improvements.

 I would also like to thank Beret Zorlu in helping me with my Readme format and allowing me to inspect his project on how to best layout certain functions and readme items.